HYFO – Hydroformylation

 - Operating parameters for improved process: start-up procedure, pressure & temperature range, through-put

-In parallel, different engineering phases for the pilot plant will focus on infrastructural modifications in the production environment to obtain real industrial conditions for the demo phase.
+In parallel, different engineering phases for the demo plant will focus on infrastructural modifications in the production environment to obtain real industrial conditions for the demo phase.
 For this purpose, the HYFO case will be placed in bypass to the conventional hydroformylation production plant at Evonik’s Marl site.
-Here, the pilot plant will be run in the recycle stream of the plant (TRL 7), an ideal position regarding composition and flow of that stream to simulate a possible brownfield as well as green field implementation at a later stage.
+Here, the demo plant will be run in the recycle stream of the plant (TRL 7), an ideal position regarding composition and flow of that stream to simulate a possible brownfield as well as green field implementation at a later stage.